-So, judging by its ingredients alone, the Honest Kitchen appears to be a superior dog food.
+So, based on its ingredients alone, the Honest Kitchen appears to be a superior dog food.

 And a fat-to-protein ratio of about 50%.

-Even when you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed in this recipe and the chickpeas or navy beans contained in a few others, this still looks like the profile of a product containing a notable amount of meat.

-Honest Kitchen Grain Free is a plant-based dehydrated dog food using a notable amount of poultry, fish or beef as its main sources of animal protein, thus earning the brand 5 stars.
+Honest Kitchen Grain Free is a dehydrated dog food using a notable to significant amounts of named dehydrated meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The following Honest Kitchen dog food reviews are also posted on this website:

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.